EldritchCrow/Assignato-API/APIv1_doc.md

 Verb: POST
 Description: Makes a fixed assignment that cannot be changed by the algorithm
 Body: {
-    "crn": "Unique CRN for assigning a class", "title": "Unique title for assigning an item.
-Having this param is mutually exclusive with crn", "building": "Assigned building"
+    "crn": "Unique CRN for assigning a class (integer)", "title": "Unique title for assigning an item.
+Having this param is mutually exclusive with crn", "building": "Assigned building",
-    "room": "Assigned room number"
+    "room": "Assigned room number",
+    "day": "Day of the assignment",
     "start": "The start time.
-The class/item duration will be retrieved from the existing database object" "professor": "Assigned professor.
+The class/item duration will be retrieved from the existing database object", "professor": "Assigned professor.
 Can be blank if adding an item" }
 Returns: {